Ham Radios: The Best Emergency Communications System

 Ham Radio for Disaster Information

 By listening to communications on ham channels, you can get first-hand information about what is happening at ground zero of the disaster.
-This can help you decide whether to evacuate, the best escape route, and much more.
+This can help you decide whether to evacuate, the best escape route, and more.

 Many ham radio frequencies are specifically for emergencies.
 You won’t be able to call out on these, but you can get valuable disaster information.
 Here are some of the most important ones: